vlad-shabanov/cbsd/share/docs/general/cbsd_oci.md

 ```
 - The official **FreeBSD Handbook** [describes](https://docs.freebsd.org/en/books/handbook/jails/) classic jail as `FreeBSD base` mounted as RO (nullfs) and overlay data mounted in RW (nullfs).
   This is a fundamental difference in the approach to using images, and when someone says "FreeBSD jail managers is obsolete", this approach is meant.
   However, it is a relevant approach for FreeBSD.
-Moreover, nothing prevents you from using it in OCI images oriented for FreeBSD, at least CBSD allows it (and you save about ~500 megabytes in the case of a full FreeBSD base distribution)
+Moreover, nothing prevents you from using it in OCI images oriented for FreeBSD, at least CBSD allows it (and you save about ~500 megabytes in the case of a full FreeBSD base distribution and gives you a full set of debugging utilities "for free" inside jails).

 ## How to work with OCI